 In each category we will be awarding a winner who will receive a JB Hi-Fi voucher valued at $5,000 and up to three finalisist who will receive a $1,000 voucher.
 Prizes will be awarded for the following categories:

-This year we have introduced a People’s Choice Award, who will receive a JB Hi-Fi voucher valued at $5,000.
-The community will be able to vote for their favourite film between 19 to 30 October.
+This year we have introduced a People’s Choice Award, who will receive a JB Hi-Fi voucher valued at $1,000.
+The community will be able to vote for their favourite primary and secondary film between 19 to 30 October.
 The film with the most votes will recieve the award.

 Winning films will also be showcased by MobileMuster and Planet Ark during National Recycling Week (9-15 November 2020) to encourage the community to recycle.